Hello Kostas,

 I_S3 = gf.asm_generic(mimS3, 0, "Interpolate(f,V6toS3)", -1, md)

-) in them are the ones on the 3D surface, named similarly to how you used them in the code example. f
+The V6 6D volume is the m, mf, md objects, while the objects with S3 (or just 3, such as m3) in them are the ones on the 3D surface, named similarly to how you used them in the code example. f is solved for earlier, and density was computed with

 density = md.variable('f')

-being the solved variable from the original 6D FEM method.
+, with f being the solved variable from the original 6D FEM method.

 Please advise.
 I think I am doing something incorrectly, but I am not sure what.